Team Up Against Cancer

 The evening festivities will include a survivor walk, memory ribbon on field formed post-game, cancer resource information tables and football jersey exchange to the sponsors.

-Wear the 2017 Team Up Against Cancer T-shirt or hoodie and be admitted FREE into the game plus all sporting events from Oct 2-6.
+Wear the 2018 Team Up Against Cancer T-shirt and be admitted FREE into the game plus all sporting events during the game week.

 Special pink jerseys will be worn by the St. Joseph football team in support of this fundraiser.
 These jerseys will be pre-ordered and sponsored by friends or family members in honor of a loved one who has or had cancer.
 At the end of the game, these jerseys will be presented to the sponsors by the football team.